cfshi/coronavirus/MREB.app.md

 # 11.2 Describe your data analysis methods, (e.g. statistical analysis, textual analysis, NVIVO, etc.)?

+__JD__: Even if you think this form is just a formality, I think filling in here could be very helpful to _us_ in terms of thinking about our plans.
 Demographic variables will be analyzed with descriptive statistics.
 Normally and non-normally distributed continuous variables will be analyzed as mean and standard deviation, and median and interquartile range respectively.
 Categorical variables will be calculated as counts and percentages.
 The results will be presented as a proportion with a 95% confidence interval.

 # 14.18 Discuss any potential benefits to the participants, scientific community and/or society that justify involvement of participants in this study.